How to Conduct a Meeting Audit in 7 Steps: A Guide for Leaders

 Meetings that always seem to run over time?
 These either need to be extended, time-wise, or happen more often.

-Whatever the case may be, the meeting audit will help bring these findings to light.
+Whatever the case may be, the audit will help bring these findings to light.

-Once you have a final report from your audit, share the results with your team.
+Once you have a final audit report, share the results with your team.
 In addition to what the audit uncovered, the team may have additional feedback, comments, concerns, or questions to bring up regarding the details of each meeting.

 Ask your team members if they have any other suggestions for improving meetings in the future, as there could be something they have noticed that they would like to bring forward.
 Whether they believe a meeting has gotten lackluster or unproductive over the last few months, or if they think a meeting should be extended in time to cover all of the critical topics of conversation, it’s always a good idea to open the floor to this feedback.